Opening hours

 BIOGRAPHIES

-Amalia Rossi is a Marie Sklodowska Curie Research Fellow at the New Institute - Center for Environmental Humanities (NICHE) at Ca' Foscari University of Venice.
+Amalia Rossi is a Marie Sklodowska Curie Research Fellow at NICHE - Centre for Environmental Humanities at Ca' Foscari University of Venice.
 She holds a PhD in Contemporary Anthropology (University of Milan Bicocca) and teaches Cultural Anthropology, Visual Anthropology, and Ecosophy at the Nuova Accademia di Belle Arti (NABA) in Milan and Rome.
 Rossi has conducted fieldwork in Italy and Thailand and is an expert in political ecology, Buddhist studies, and the ethnography of social movements.
 Within NICHE, she has been one of the founders of the IDRA network and part of the drafting group of the Declaration of Rights of the Venice Lagoon.